damilolah/Introduction-to-Machine-Learning/chapter2.md

 `s_rating` = How satisfied the employee is with his/her wage

 From this dataset, we will try to predict a new employee's satisfaction rating when he is paid $200, $400, or $1200 per day.
 So, earnings is the predictor and s_rating is the class we'll predict.
 This exercise uses just one attribute for prediction and that is employee’s `earnings`.

+The dataset emp_data is a simple and clean dataset.
+No preprocessing required.

 It is machine learning practice to partition dataset for analysis into Training and Test sets.